Wernicke–Korsakoff syndrome: Wernicke encephalopathy

-This triad of symptoms results from a deficiency in vitamin B1 which is an essential coenzyme.
-The aforementioned changes in mental state occur in approximately 82% of patients' symptoms of which range from confusion, apathy, inability to concentrate, and a decrease in awareness of the immediate situation they are in.
+This triad of symptoms results from a deficiency in vitamin B1, which is an essential coenzyme.
+The aforementioned changes in mental state occur in approximately 82% of patients; symptoms include confusion, apathy, inability to concentrate, and a decrease in awareness of the immediate situation they are in.
 If left untreated, WE can lead to coma or death.
 In about 29% of patients, ocular disturbances consist of nystagmus and paralysis of the lateral rectus muscles or other muscles in the eye.
-A smaller percentage of patients experience a decrease in reaction time of the pupils to light stimuli and swelling of the optic disc which may be accompanied by retinal hemorrhage.
+A smaller percentage of patients experience a decrease in reaction time of the pupils to light stimuli and swelling of the optic disc, which may be accompanied by retinal hemorrhage.
 Finally, the symptoms involving stance and gait occur in about 23% of patients and result from dysfunction in the cerebellum and vestibular system.
-Other symptoms that have been present in cases of WE are stupor, low blood pressure (hypotension), elevated heart rate (tachycardia), as well as hypothermia, epileptic seizures and a progressive loss of hearing.
+Other symptoms that have been present in cases of WE are stupor, low blood pressure (hypotension), and elevated heart rate (tachycardia), as well as hypothermia, epileptic seizures and a progressive loss of hearing.
+Wernicke's encephalopathy has also been reported in non-alcoholic patients, emphasizing that nutritional deficiency, not alcohol itself, can cause the disorder.
+(Zuccoli2011).

 About 19% of patients have none of the symptoms in the classic triad at first diagnosis of WE; however, usually one or more of the symptoms develops later as the disease progresses.

 Korsakoff syndrome

-The DSM-V classifies Korsakoff syndrome under Substance/Medication-Induced Major or Mild Neurocognitive Disorders, specifically alcohol-induced amnestic confabulatory.
-The diagnostic criteria defined as necessary for diagnosis includes prominent amnesia, forgetting quickly, and difficulty learning.
-Presence of thiamine deficient encephalopathy can occur in conjunction with these symptoms.
+The DSM-5 classifies Korsakoff syndrome under Substance/Medication-Induced Major or Mild Neurocognitive Disorders, specifically alcohol-induced amnestic confabulatory.
+The criteria defined as necessary for diagnosis include prominent amnesia, forgetting quickly, and difficulty learning.
+Presence of thiamine-deficient encephalopathy can occur in conjunction with these symptoms.

-Despite the assertion that alcoholic Korsakoff syndrome must be caused by the use of alcohol, there have been several cases where it has developed from other instances of thiamine deficiency resulting from gross malnutrition due to conditions such as stomach cancer, anorexia nervosa, and gastrectomy.
+Despite the assertion that Korsakoff syndrome must be caused by the use of alcohol, there have been several cases where it has developed from other instances of thiamine deficiency resulting from gross malnutrition due to conditions such as stomach cancer, anorexia nervosa, and gastrectomy.
+Brain testing shows that Korsakoff patients have greater problems with tasks involving planning and decision-making, linked to prefrontal cortex dysfunction overall.
+(OscarBerman2004).